Inspired by Julia Child’s 100th birthday, I decided to make her amazing crepes, but with a twist: Dark Chocolate Crepes with Blueberry Cream.

-In honor of Julia Child’s 100th birthday this August 15th, my #SundaySupper group is celebrating with PBS Food to honor this cooking legend with her amazing recipes.
+I created this recipe back in 2012, in honor of Julia Child’s 100th birthday.
 I have always been intimidated by French cooking until I made my first Beef Bourguignon.
 I quickly realized that this amazing meal was basically a beef stew.

 It put things in perspective for me, not that I’m diminishing this truly amazing meal!
 So, to celebrate the extra-ordinary life of Julia Child, the American who brought French cooking to the family home, I decided to tackle something I’ve always wanted to make: chocolate crêpes.